Computation of Maximal Determinants of Binary Circulant Matrices: Abstract

 \section{Abstract}

 We describe algorithms for computing maximal determinants of binary circulant matrices of small orders.
 Here ``binary matrix'' means a matrix whose elements are drawn from $\{0,1\}$ or $\{-1,1\}$.
 We describe efficient parallel algorithms for the search, using Duval's algorithm for generation of necklaces and the well-known representation of the determinant of a circulant in terms of roots of unity.
-Tables of maximal determinants are given for orders $\le 53$ (in the first case) or $\le 52$ (in the second case).
+Tables of maximal determinants are given for orders $\le 53$.
 Our computations extend earlier results and disprove two plausible conjectures.

 [3]